The Horn of Plenty: Collection

-The palette was mainly black and white, with strong accents of red and orange.
+The palette was mainly black and white, with strong accents of bright red and orange.
 Primary silhouettes included McQueen staples like tailored coats, slim waists, and large shoulders, as well as boxy jackets, a shape he rarely used; conversely, he avoided his usual corset-based designs.
 Design elements like bustles and ruffles were overdone to the point of parody.
 The collection prominently featured patterns, including harlequin diamonds, houndstooth, and Prince of Wales check.
 The harlequin diamonds called back to the circus theme of What a Merry-Go-Round.
 The use of houndstooth, a reference to Dior's New Look, was especially exaggerated – some ensembles had multiple items in different sizes of the pattern.
 Look 6 had a fur coat rendered in a large houndstooth.

-Despite the theme of trash and waste, the collection heavily references the natural world with animal prints and real furs.
-The use of red and orange against black was a reference to animals with warning colors.
-There was a strong emphasis on avian elements, including feather prints, a birdcage hat, and garments made from actual feathers.
+The collection heavily referenced the natural world with animal prints and real furs.
+The use of red and orange against black was a reference to animals with warning colours.
+There was a strong emphasis on avian elements, including feather prints, a birdcage hat, and garments made in whole or in part from feathers.
 A print of swallows that had appeared on several garments from The Birds was reworked for The Horn of Plenty.
 The new version featured a houndstooth pattern that, through tessellation, transformed into magpies, referencing the mathematically inspired art of Dutch graphic artist M. C. Escher just as the original collection had.
-In folklore, magpies are said to be thieves attracted to shiny things; fashion theorist Jonathan Faiers thought the use of the magpie may have been a metaphor for fashion's own vices.
-Fashion historian Alistair O'Neill noted in Greek mythology, women are often transformed into birds to escape trouble.
-McQueen frequently said he sought to transform women through clothing to protect and empower them.

-Accessories were made from repurposed everyday items.
+Accessories were made from repurposed everyday items, or were made to look like them.
 Miliner Philip Treacy made hats from lampshades and umbrellas, among other things.
 Hairstylist Guido Palau made headpieces from aluminium cans sprayed black and wrapped in plastic.
-(Note: Some sources incorrectly report that the aluminum can headpieces were made by Treacy.
+(Note: Some sources incorrectly report that the aluminium can headpieces were made by Treacy.
 Both backstage photographer Robert Fairer and makeup artist Peter Philips have stated that they were made by Palau.)
 McQueen had experimented with extreme footwear for previous collections.
 Three seasons prior, his collection La Dame Bleue had included high platform shoes inspired by the Japanese geta and the Venetian chopine of the 15th century.
 He brought these ideas into The Horn of Plenty, which featured platform boots in houndstooth and red geta-style heels with a thin strap like a Mary Jane shoe.
+Georgina Goodman was responsible for shoe design for The Horn of Plenty.